 In August 2010, RHS published its Final Rule providing guidance for Special Loan Servicing modifications to RHS-guaranteed loans.
 The guidance in the Final Rule is incorporated by reference into this Handbook.
 Servicers should consult the Final Rule and other existing or future guidance issued by RHS for requirements related to eligibility, underwriting and administration of Special Loan Servicing, with the exception of the specific requirements of RD-HAMP.
-In addition to any guidance provided by RHS, to be eligible for incentive compensation under RD-HAMP, all borrowers must execute a Hardship Affidavit (as described in Section 4.1.1 of Chapter II), the first lien mortgage loan must have been originated on or before January 1, 2009, and the servicer must be in receipt of the borrower's first trial payment by December 31, 20125 and the effective date of the permanent modification must be on or before September 30, 2014.
+In addition to any guidance provided by RHS, to be eligible for incentive compensation under RD-HAMP, all borrowers must execute a Hardship Affidavit (as described in Section 4.1.1 of Chapter II), the first lien mortgage loan must have been originated on or before January 1, 2009, and a request for modification assistance must be postmarked on or before December 31, 20135 and the effective date of the permanent modification must be on or before September 30, 2014.